 - 1. Nginx and uWSGI (or alternatively with Gevent or Gunicorn) - 2.
-Apache and mod_wsgi, in which case see apache have a look here.
-The same is true for CATMAID back-ends that should be accessed by clients originating not from the same domain.
-Check the CORS setup section for more details.
+Apache and mod_wsgi, in which case see apache

 We prefer to use Nginx because of a more straight-forward configuration, smaller memory footprint and better performance with available WSGI servers.
 In production setups we made good experience with uWSGI running behind Nginx, which is described in more detail in the Nginx and uWSGI section.